-Downlaod a copy fo the Volga Common Vetch factsheet.
+Download a copy of the Volga vetch factsheet.

-Volga was bred as a high yielding grain/seed vetch variety for low and mid rainfall areas.
+Volga was bred as a high yielding variety for low and mid rainfall areas.
 It is particularly suited to shorter season areas where the growing season finishes sharply.
 Volga has good initial establishment, is rust resistant, and earlier flowering and maturing than Blanchefleur and Rasina.
-It will improve the reliability of vetch and economic production in crop rotations especially in low and mid rainfall areas, 330 to 380mm per year.
 Vetch flowering and maturity is ‘parallel’ with development of nodules for nitrogen fixation.
 Earlier maturing equates to earlier nodule development.